Jesus, Mary and Joseph!

 "Jesus, Mary and Joseph!" is the eighth episode of the eleventh season of the animated comedy series Family Guy and the 196th overall episode.
-It originally aired on Fox in the United States on December 23, 2012, and is written by Tom Devanney and directed by Julius Wu.
+It originally aired on Fox in the United States on December 23, 2012.
+It was written by Tom Devanney and directed by Julius Wu.

 The episode was postponed one week due to sensitive content in the wake of the Sandy Hook Elementary School shooting that took place two days before it was originally scheduled to air.
+It was replaced with a repeat of Grumpy Old Man, an episode in Season 10.

 Plot

 As the Griffins prepare for Christmas by decorating their tree, Meg finds an ornament of the manger and Peter tells the story of Christmas.
 Joseph (played by Peter) and his friend Robby (played by Brian) spot Mary (played by Lois) in their village.
 Joseph introduces himself to her.
 They have many dates, but Joseph is annoyed by Mary's reluctance to have sex.
 Mary claims that she is destined for something special.
 Later, Mary tells Joseph that she has been visited by an angel (played by Bruce) who told her that God has blessed her with his child.
 Joseph accepts this.
 Taking a break from the story, Peter and the family call their Aunt Helen to wish her a merry Christmas.
 The call does not go well and Peter returns to the story.